Lyinggod/FFG-Star-Wars-Extra-Fields/README.md

 # Star Wars Extra Fields

-Welcome to **Star Wars Extra Fields**, a module crafted for the FFG Star Wars system in Foundry VTT.
-Whether you're a seasoned developer or new to programming, this module allows you to enhance your actors by adding custom fields beneath their derived values, providing greater depth and customization for your campaigns.
+This is a module crafted for the FFG Star Wars system in Foundry VTT.
+It allows you to enhance your actors by adding custom fields beneath their derived values, providing greater depth and customization for your campaigns.

 <img src="https://github.com/user-attachments/assets/91f36c04-50cc-4a4a-b932-68ba08b000de" width="500">